henryfjordan/iotservice/README.md

 There are callbacks built into the device models that run on state change.

 Currently, adding/modifying devices is a manual task.

+# IoT aaS

+This is the code behind my service IoT aaS.
+It provides an API to track device state.